Skip to main content

 All of his films (Faces in the Fire, Homecoming: A Vietnam Vets Journey, Searching for Home: Coming Back from War) have been transformative in the recovery process for thousands of people whose lives have been compromised mentally, spiritually and physically by trauma.
 Leveraged as educational tools by top mental health institutions, Christiansen’s films migrate from the entertainment arena into environments that help additional audiences navigate the profound collateral damage trauma creates not only on the individual, but the family and community as well.

-Christiansen’s current feature documentary “unMASKing HOPE” premieres on public television October 2022
+Christiansen’s current feature documentary “unMASKing HOPE” premiered on public television October 2022.

 Throughout his career, Christiansen has worked on both commercial and cause-driven projects, and produced for major networks including Discovery, TLC, PBS, MTV and an Imax film.
 He’s appeared on 50 podcasts in 10 countries discussing his work.